 This makes sense.
 We will add support for a second WiFi soon.

-We are also planning to provide support for WPA Enterprise.
+We are also provide support for WPA Enterprise.

 We do plan to provide a Yodeck Player app for Android.
 As you may understand, this requires a lot of effort.
 So, it might take several months until it gets completed.
 We target the end of 2017 for a first version, but it may well be 2018 until it gets released.